therealdreg/emuhookdetector/README.md

 Example: Compare the results & ldd output in a machine infected by vlany rootkit: https://github.com/mempodippy/vlany/

-The ldd output in a hooked machine by vlany rootkit can be:
+The ldd output in a hooked machine by vlany rootkit is:

 ```
 root@ubuntu:~/emuhookdetector# ldd emuhookdetector_static